 What is it?
-It is a liver cancer and a very rare condition in children.
+It is liver cancer and a low condition in children.

-It is estimated that 0.9 per 1 million children suffer from this condition, according to St. Jude Children’s Hospital.
-Hepatoblastoma is diagnosed more frequently in children from infancy to approximately 3 years of age.
+According to St. Jude Children’s Hospital, it is estimated that 0.9 per 1 million children suffer from this condition.
+Hepatoblastoma is diagnosed more frequently in children from infancy to approximately three years.

 Many cases of hepatoblastoma were first observed as an abdominal mass that parents or a doctor discover while bathing or examining the child.